How To Fill Out The Tennessee Articles of Organization

 To file the Tennessee Articles of Organization, you will need to submit the completed SS-4270 LLC Articles of Organization form to the Tennessee Secretary of State.
 The form can be completed and sent by mail or filed online.

-Let’s go over how to fill out the LLC Articles of Organization in Tennessee.
-To get started, visit the Tennessee Secretary of State’s website and download the form.
+Since it’s faster to file online, I’ll go over how to fill out the Articles of Organization on the Tennessee Secretary of State’s website.

 Step 1: Pick a Name for the LLC